OOKB/baltimorefoodhub/content/leasing.md

 ---

-Leasing info will be coming... also, will need to link to downloadable PDF with more leasing info.
+We are open for business.
+The Baltimore Food Hub will be the first of its kind in the Region.
+As a food campus, every tenant will get the support and access they need to be focused on growing the food economy.
+Please get in touch if you are looking for space to build your food business.